Ranking every Real Madrid captain since 1993 from worst to best

 We’ve ranked every Madrid club captain since 1993 from worst to best.

 Marcelo had been at Madrid for 14 seasons before being appointed the club’s first non-Spanish captain in 2021.

-While Marca claimed that Marcelo was Madrid’s ‘fifth-choice left-back’, his experience was still crucial to the club’s achievements last year.
+While Marca claimed that Marcelo was Madrid’s ‘fifth-choice left-back’, his experience as a figure in the dressing room – if not the pitch – was still useful in the club’s achievements last term.